 Using spatula, fold pancake in half.
 Remove.
 Repeat with remaining batter and filling.

-This is the ban jian kuih in its natural setting.
-The hawker uses 8 well seasoned metal pans specially made for this purpose.
+These are the Ban Jian Kuihs in their natural setting.
+The street vendor uses eight well seasoned metal pans specially made for this purpose.

 Look at the even colored crust.